Marcellis/mad-codelabs/docs/level7-task1/level7-task1.md

 }
 ```

-The onActivityResult method will be invoked when the user has selected an image.
-When we started the activity we sent in
+The `onActivityResult` method will be invoked when the user has selected an image.
+When we started the activity we sent
-the request code ‘GALLERY_REQUEST_CODE’ so when we find this request code we know that the activity resumes after this
+in the request code `GALLERY_REQUEST_CODE` so when we find this request code we know that the activity resumes after
-action.
+this action.

-A class variable var profileImageUri is created to keep track of the latest image selected.
-The ImageView is set using
+A class variable var `profileImageUri` is created to keep track of the latest image selected.
+The `ImageView` is set
-this uri.
+using this uri.

 ### Create a Profile data class